nchandhi/nckmdeployment/README.md

 - [Azure AI Foundry documentation](https://learn.microsoft.com/en-us/azure/ai-studio/)
 - [Speech service documentation - Tutorials, API Reference - Azure AI services - Azure AI services | Microsoft Learn](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/)

-**Version history:** An updated version of the Conversation Knowledge Mining solution accelerator was published on xx/xx/xxxx.
-If you deployed the accelerator prior to that date, please see “Version history” in the [Supporting documentation](#supporting-documentation) section.

 ### Version history

+#### Release 3
+An updated version of the Conversation Knowledge Mining (CKM) solution accelerator was published on xx/xx/xxxx.
+If you deployed the accelerator prior to that date, please note that CKM Release 3 cannot be deployed over CKM Release 2.
+Please also note that the CKM Release 3 conversation and audio file formats has been revised therefore files for prior releases are no longer compatible.
+For resources related to CKM Release 2, please visit our archive ([link-to-archive](https://github.com/microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/tree/ckm-v2)).

+#### Release 2
 An updated version of the Conversation Knowledge Mining (CKM) solution accelerator was published on 08/15/2024.
 If you deployed the accelerator prior to that date, please note that CKM v2 cannot be deployed over CKM v1.
-Please also note that the CKM v2 .json conversation file format has been revised to include additional metadata, therefore CKM v1 files are no longer compatible.
+Please also note that the CKM Release 2 JSON conversation file format has been revised to include additional metadata, therefore CKM v1 files are no longer compatible.
 For resources related to CKM v1, please visit our archive ([link-to-archive](https://github.com/microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/tree/ckm-v1)).

 <h2><img src="./Documents/Images/ReadMe/customerTruth.png" width="64">
 </br>